About the Historic Insight in AdviserGo

 If the Historic insight is not causing the growth rate of your accounts to fluctuate yearly, first check which accounts are set to be grown using asset allocation.

-To use this insight, at least some of the investments in your plan must be set to be grown using asset allocations (model portfolios), not fixed growth rates.
-This is because asset allocations provide the software a range of potential returns, a standard deviation, that fixed growth rates do not.
+To use this insight, at least some of the investment/pension accounts in your plan must be set to grow using an asset allocation (or model portfolios), rather than 'fixed growth' rates.
+This is because asset allocations allow for a range of potential returns, which fixed growth rates do not.

-The Historic insight will only apply variable returns to accounts that are set to be grown using asset allocations (model portfolios).
+To reiterate, the Historic insight will only generate variable returns to accounts that are set to be grown using asset allocations (model portfolios).
+It is also the case that variable returns affects only the assumed rate of capital growth, while (dividend and interest) yield assumptions, on the other hand, remain unaffected.

 To view the accounts that will be affected by the Historic insight, click the Account(s) Affected link top right above the historical timeline.